jibbs1703/King-County-House-Prices/README.md

 With further refinement and addition of new features, this model has the potential to greatly assist in investment decisions, market analysis, and strategic planning in the King County real estate sector.

+## Model Deployment

+The application is containerized and deployed on an AWS EC2 instance, providing availability and reliability of the application for getting house price value estimates.
+The prediction API endpoint is built in the backend using FastAPI.
+On the frontend, the User Interface is built using Reflex, allowing for the application to be deployed end to end using python frameworks.